turbosonic/api-gateway/README.md

 # Turbosonic: api-gateway
-A lightweight, sub-milisecond api-gateway intended for microservices on docker
+A lightweight, sub-millisecond api-gateway intended for microservices on docker

 ## What does it do?
 Acts as the conduit between the outside world and your internal microservice ecosystem, using a simple yaml configuration file you can set up your routing to take external requests and forward them on to internal endpoints.

 ## Getting started
 ### Create a configuration file
-You need to create a configuration yaml file to be used when the api gateway first starts, full details are in the wiki, but here's a starter for 10 (it's the same as `config.yaml` on this project's root).
+You need to create a configuration yaml file to be used when the API gateway first starts, full details are in the wiki, but here's a starter for 10 (it's the same as `config.yaml` on this project's root).

 ```yaml
 name: /web/v1